-The Fund has not made, guaranteed or secured, directly or indirectly, any loans to the key management personnel or their personally related entities at any time during the reporting year (2019: nil).
+The Fund has not made, guaranteed or secured, directly or indirectly, any loans to the key management personnel or their personally related entities at any time during the reporting year.
+There were no post-employment benefits paid to a director or key management personnel of the Responsible Entity (2022: nil).